analogcode/Swift-Radio-Pro/README.md

 Contributions are very welcome.
 Please create a separate branch (e.g. features/3dtouch).
 Please do not commit on master.

+##RadioKit SDK Example

+- You can use this Swift code as a front-end for a more robust streaming backend.
+- Brian Stormont, creator of RadioKit, has created a branch with the professional [RadioKit](http://stormyprods.com/products/radiokit.php) SDK already integrated.
+Plus, his branch adds rewind & fast forward stream playback.
+This is an excellent learning tool for those who are interested in seeing how a streaming library integrates with Swift Radio Pro.
+View the [branch here](https://github.com/MostTornBrain/Swift-Radio-Pro).

 ##FAQ

 Q: Do I have to pay you anything if I make an app with this code?